thadeetrompetter/alouatta/pages/index/03-Activities.md

 This all for a small fee of 10 dollars, which will be used for the good of the organisation.

 ## Butterfly farm
 At 20 minutes driving our friend Mike is running his open air [Butterfly farm](https://www.facebook.com/junglebutterflyfarm).
-As an avid entomologist living in Costa rica for .. years,  he has a _very_ extensive knowledge about the local environment and it's animals.
+As an avid entomologist living in Costa rica for many years,  he has a _very_ extensive knowledge about the local environment and it's animals.

 He organizes 1,5 hour long tours through his open air butterfly farm at 25 dollars a person.
 We highly recommend doing it, you will see that there's life _everywhere_ around you, well hidden but for everyone to see if you let your eyes be guided by Mike.